pbh/hey_april/README.rst

 __doc__
 -------
 April is a simple (read: extremely limited) composable template system.
-Its honestly probably not any better than using a different templating system, but it's a lot simpler.
+It's honestly probably not any better than using a different templating system, but it's a lot simpler.

 April assumes you're going to use Bootstrap, and it comes with its own